naimalmunir101/OOP-Project/README.md

 HatchBack
 Bus

--Garage & Repair Records
+**Garage & Repair Records**
 Garage: Tracks vehicle count and repair status.
 Record: Keeps a log of repairs done on each vehicle.

--Faults
+**Faults**
 Fault: Stores and shows problems found in vehicles.
 Fully integrated into the Vehicle class.

-Design Patterns & Relationships
+# Design Patterns & Relationships
-Singleton Pattern: Only one Admin object can be created.
+**Singleton Pattern:** Only one Admin object can be created.

-Inheritance: Used to define relationships like Vehicle types or shared person details.
+**Inheritance:** Used to define relationships like Vehicle types or shared person details.

-Composition: Strong relationships, like Vehicle owning a Fault or Person having an Address.
+**Composition:** Strong relationships, like Vehicle owning a Fault or Person having an Address.

-Aggregation/Association: Looser connections — e.g., Admin interacting with Garage, or Garage managing Records.
+**Aggregation/Association:** Looser connections — e.g., Admin interacting with Garage, or Garage managing Records.

 ![UML](https://github.com/user-attachments/assets/28d6aba1-b8d5-482d-8885-eb447a87d356)